hodori0719/aniembed/README.md

 AniEmbed is a collection of Python scripts designed to generate neural-network based anime recommendations based on API data from the website MyAnimeList.net.
 AniEmbed comes in several disjoint parts: `embeddings.py`, which handles the neural network, the API download scripts for anime and anime rating data, and a simple web scraper for gathering usernames.

 Take this as an exercise rather than a working code repository.
-AniEmbed is not built for easy installation and usage.
+AniEmbed is not built for easy installation and usage, and the final versions of many of the files are not reflected in this repo.

 ## embeddings.py